kernel-community/kernel/docs/module-7/the-gift.md

 > "Listening to Guthrie made me feel more like myself than ever before."

 > This is a perplexing statement, because [what is the self](../../module-4/self-enquiry) such that a young person would feel *like himself* in the presence of somebody else's art?
 It's as if that self is already present, but isn't brought to the surface until the art of some previous generation precipitates it [...]
-There is a feeling that there is a common Self, that the hyper-individualism we live with today is not a full enough story to explain how an artist becomes an artist and comes to practice with his or her gifts.
+There is a feeling that there is a common <a href="https://www.youtube.com/watch?v=Oohg3LZd898&t=1344s" target="_blank" rel="noopener noreferrer">Self</a>, that the hyper-individualism we live with today is not a full enough story to explain how an artist becomes an artist and comes to practice with his or her gifts.

 ### Anonymous and Lively